Kay3/chatbot/README.md

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.

 📊 MultiCSVDataAssistant

 MultiCSVDataAssistant is a Streamlit-based AI application that allows users to upload one or more small CSV files and ask natural-language questions about the data.